devops-myway/certified-kubernetes-administrator-Practice/Domain 8- Linux-shell-collectors/Permissions.md

 - -V: It stands for verbose, display objects modified (unmodified objects are not displayed).
 - -c, --changes: It is similar to the verbose option, but the difference is that it is reported if a change has been made.

-The permission statement is represented in indicators such as u+x, u-x.
+The permission statement is represented in indicators such as:
+- u+x, u-x.
 Where 'u' stands for 'user,' '+' stands for add, '-' stands for remove, 'x' stands for executable (which).

 ``````sh
 # check details of users on a system by looking into the /etc/passwd file